 If your glucose screening test comes back positive, you get another test called a glucose tolerance test to see for sure if you have gestational diabetes.
-If this test is positive, your treatment may include:

 If you have gestational diabetes, how can you help prevent getting diabetes later in life?

 For most women, gestational diabetes goes away after giving birth.
 But having it makes you more likely to develop type 2 diabetes later in life.
 Type 2 diabetes is the most common kind of diabetes.
 If you have type 2 diabetes, your pancreas makes too little insulin or your body becomes resistant to it (can’t use it normally).